 - Layer masks help to add a layer mask for transparency, filters, or transformations.

 - Supports full-color management through LCMS for ICC and OpenColor IO for EXR.

 - It lets you open, save, edit and author HDR and scene-deferred images.

 - Transform Tools – Bend, distort, move, or liquefy your selections.

 - Provides lots of training materials for learning all the tools fast.

-- sometimes copy and paste between images opened in Krita would cause crashes
+- sometimes copying and pasting between images opened in Krita would cause crashes

 - Krita can open .rw2 RAW files.

 - The splash screen is updated to work better on HiDPI or Retina displays.